dynatrace-oss/dynatrace-metric-utils-dotnet/README.md

 First, create lines using the `MetricsFactory`.
 Then, serialize them using a `MetricsSerializer`.
 Furthermore, this library contains static constants for use in projects consuming this library.
+This repository also contains [an example project](src/Dynatrace.MetricUtils.Example) demonstrating the use of the `MetricsFactory` and the `MetricsSerializer`.

 ### Metric Creation